-- Evaluate the request on the basis of the type, purpose and requesting party and whether other information can serve the purpose for which disclosure of personal information is sought. - Obtain and document consent from the individual about whom personal information is requested (a copy of the signed consent form should be included in the client's record, or the date of consent and date of disclosure should be noted in the file). - Seek assistance from an appropriate resource, such as the program manager, the program director, or the Chief Privacy Officer, if a request is unusual or if there is uncertainty about whether disclosure should be made.
+Evaluate the request on the basis of the type, purpose and requesting party and whether other information can serve the purpose for which disclosure of personal information is sought.

+- Obtain and document client consent using the Client Disclosure Consent Form (a copy of the signed consent form should be included in the client's record, or the date of consent and date of disclosure should be noted in the file). - Seek assistance from an appropriate resource, such as the program manager, the program director, or the Chief Privacy Officer, if a request is unusual or if there is uncertainty about whether disclosure should be made.

-3.3.2 Types of Disclosure Requests
+3.4.2 Types of Disclosure Requests

-In order to comply with any requests of the nature outlined below, JVS Toronto must first obtain and document the client's consent.
+In order to comply with any requests of the nature outlined below, JVS Toronto must first obtain and document the client's consent using the Client Disclosure Consent Form.
 Should the client at anytime decide to withdraw their previously granted consent for the disclosure of information, JVS Toronto must ensure that the client completes the Request for Withdrawal of Consent Form.

-3.3.2 (a) Disclosure to Family Members, Friends or Care Providers
+3.4.2 (a) Disclosure to Family Members, Friends or Care Providers

-If JVS Toronto is asked to disclose personal information about a client by a client's family member, friend or care provider, JVS Toronto can only provide this information with the client's consent, or that of their substitute decision-maker.
+If JVS Toronto is asked to disclose personal information about a client by a client's family member, friend or care provider, JVS Toronto can only provide this information with the client's consent, or that of their substitute decision-maker, using the Client Disclosure Consent Form.